mdn/translated-content/files/fr/web/javascript/reference/errors/getter_only/index.md

 ---
-title: 'TypeError: setting a property that has only a getter'
+title: "TypeError: setting a property that has only a getter"
 slug: Web/JavaScript/Reference/Errors/Getter_only
 translation_of: Web/JavaScript/Reference/Errors/Getter_only
 ---